Please ensure Javascript is enabled for purposes of website accessibility

 Ute Water is asking for customers' help in updating our records so that we can implement the Lead Reduction Program as efficiently as possible

-To determine what the pipe material is entering your home use the photos below to compare your line to the common water line materials used by builders and developers.
-Then, use the form below to help us complete our records.
-If you have had your water lines material recently replaced, please let us know in the form below.
+To determine what the pipe material is entering your home use the diagrams below to compare your line to the common water line methods used by builders and developers.
+Then, send us a photo of the first point of connection entering your home via email.
+Please include your name, service address, and current phone number.

 How to find, identify, and submit your service line: